ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 -p 5601:5601 docker.elastic.co/kibana/kibana-oss:<kibana_version>
 ```

-The Docker command has 1 volume attached with the `-v` flag.
+The Docker command has one volume that is attached with the `-v` flag.
 These are mounted to the Kibana container at the path `/usr/share/kibana/config/`, which is a configuration directory that Kibana looks at for configuration files.
-- The `-p` specifies which port is exposed from the container, and the port you'll use to access Kibana.
+- The `-p` specifies which port is exposed from the container, and the port you use to access Kibana.
 - The Kibana version should correspond to the version of Elasticsearch you are using.

 When you run the command from your terminal, it downloads the Kibana Docker image and runs Kibana.